Iapygians: Language

 The Iapygians were a "relatively homogeneous linguistic community" speaking a non-Italic, Indo-European language, commonly called 'Messapic'.
 The language, written in variants of the Greek alphabet, is attested from the mid-6th to the late-2nd century BC.
 Some scholars have argued that the term 'Iapygian languages' should be preferred to refer to those dialects, and the term 'Messapic' reserved to the inscriptions found in the Salento peninsula, where the specific Messapian people dwelt in the pre-Roman era.

 Messapic is grouped in the same Indo-European branch with Albanian, titled Albanoid or Illyric.
 Hyllested & Joseph (2022), in agreement with recent bibliography, identify Graeco-Phrygian as the IE branch closest to the Albanian-Messapic one.
 These two branches form an areal grouping – which is often called "Balkan IE" – with Armenian.

 During the 6th century BC, Messapia, and more marginally Peucetia, underwent Hellenizing cultural influences, mainly from the nearby Taras.
 The use of writing systems was introduced in this period, with the acquisition of the Laconian-Tarantine alphabet and its adaptation to the Messapic language.
 The second great Hellenizing wave occurred during the 4th century BC, this time also involving Daunia and marking the beginning of Peucetian and Daunian epigraphic records, in a local variant of the Hellenistic alphabet that replaced the older Messapic script.

 Since its settlement, Messapic was in contact with the Italic languages of the region.
 In the centuries before Roman annexation, the frontier between Messapic and Oscan ran through Frentania-Irpinia-Lucania-Apulia.
-An "Oscanization" and "Samnitization" process gradually took place which is attested in contemporary sources via the attestation of dual identities for settlements.
-In these regions an Oscan/Lucanian population and a large Daunian element intermixed in different ways.
-Larinum, a settlement which has produced a large body of Oscan onomastics is described as a "Daunian city" and Horace who was from Venusia in the transboundary area between the Daunians and the Lucanians described himself as "Lucanian or Apulian".
-The creation of Roman colonies in southern Italy after the early 4th century BCE had a great impact in the Latinization of the area.
+A gradual process of 'Oscanization' and 'Samnitization' took place, attested in contemporary sources by the coexistence of dual identities within individual settlements.
+In these regions, Oscan- and Lucanian-speaking groups interacted and intermingled with the Daunian population in varying configurations.
+Thus, Larinum, while being described as a "Daunian city", has produced a large body of Oscan onomastics.
+Horace, a native of Venusia in the borderland between Daunian and Lucanian territories, characterised himself as "Lucanian or Apulian".
+From the early 4th century BCE onward, the establishment of Roman colonies in southern Italy profoundly altered this landscape, accelerating the process of Latinisation in the area.

 By the 4th century BC, inscriptions from central Iapygia suggest that the local artisan class had acquired some proficiency in the Greek language, while the whole regional elite was used to learning Latin by the 3rd century BC.
 The Oscan language became also widespread after Italic peoples had occupied the territory in that period.
 Along with the Messapic dialects, Greek, Oscan and Latin were consequently spoken and written all together in the whole region of Iapygia during the Romanization period, and bilingualism in Greek and Messapic was probably common in the Salento peninsula.